snewhouse/ngs/README.md

 ****

-## Step 4.
-Start the NGSeasy Volume Contaier
+## Start the NGSeasy Volume Contaier

 In the Docker container the project directory is mounted in `/home/pipeman/ngs_projects`